GraemeCaldwell/docs/docs/guides/applications/configuration-management/zookeeper/install-and-configure-apache-zookeeper-ubuntu-20-04/index.md

 apache-zookeeper-3.6.3-bin.tar.gz: OK
 {{< /output >}}

-    If the message digest generated from the downloaded file does not match, the ZooKeeper files may have have been corrupted or modified.
+    If the message digest generated from the downloaded file does not match, the ZooKeeper files may have been corrupted or modified.

     {{< output >}}
 apache-zookeeper-3.6.3-bin.tar.gz: FAILED
 sha512sum: WARNING: 1 computed checksum did NOT match
 {{< /output >}}

-7. Extract the binaries from the tarball and then delete it:
+6. Extract the binaries from the tarball and then delete it:

         sudo tar -xvf apache-zookeeper-3.6.3-bin.tar.gz
         sudo rm apache-zookeeper-3.6.3-bin.tar.gz

-8. Give the `zookeeper` user ownership of the files so it can execute them:
+7. Give the `zookeeper` user ownership of the files so it can execute them:

         sudo chown zookeeper:zookeeper -R apache-zookeeper-3.6.3-bin

-9. Create a symbolic link to the ZooKeeper directory and assign ownership to the `zookeeper` user.
+8. Create a symbolic link to the ZooKeeper directory and assign ownership to the `zookeeper` user.
 This will allow you to use a shorter directory name and allow the directory to remain consistent when you update ZooKeeper.

         sudo ln -s apache-zookeeper-3.6.3-bin zookeeper
         sudo chown -h zookeeper:zookeeper zookeeper